simgriffi/git-workshop-notes/Notes.md

 Using Git involves 3-stage thinking

 1. Edit in working directory
-2. Add working file to staging
+2. Add working file to staging (index)
 3. Commit staged file to repo

 See 3stage.pdf